mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 fairly late on Friday afternoon and he told me that there was no one at the dealership who could make that decision at that time.
 He said that he'd get the general manger to call me back the next day before noon.
-I asked him to tell the GM that I would be talking to an attorney if I don't get the answer I want, and left.
+I asked him to tell the GM that I would be talking to an attorney if I didn't get the answer I wanted, and left.
 From this point until the beginning of June, I completely stopped driving the car, as I wanted to ensure the strength of my case by minimizing the number of miles I put on the car.

 That Saturday I had plans to go hiking, and I didn't want to cancel them just for a phone call that probably wouldn't go anywhere, so I called the dealership